Tag Archives: MacBook Neo

 Best Computer for ChatGPT in 2026

 Published April 25, 2026.
-TL;DR: If I were spending my own money today, I would start with the MacBook Air M5 for ChatGPT, especially at $949 See current price.
+Updated May 8, 2026.
+Summary: don’t overspend, if you are an intermediate to lightly advanced CODEX/ChatGPT user I would start with the MacBook Air M5 for CODEX and ChatGPT, especially at ~$949 on sale See current price.
 It is silent, the 18-hour battery is real-world good, and Atlas, voice mode, and the desktop app all feel native on it.
-The $599 Neo surprised me most 🙂 If you want the fast version of Mac vs Windows vs budget, the table below gets you there in about ten seconds.
+The $599 Neo surprised me most as an ultra budget option 🙂 If you want the fast

 Can MacBook Neo Run Claude Code?